 Students in American schools are increasingly facing high-stakes standardized testing in an effort to improve educational outcomes.
 While some may debate the merit of an educational environment with an increased emphasis on tests, there is no denying that these tests have come to play a greater role in the college admissions process.
 In other words, for college admissions, standardized tests are important.
 Upon entering high school, students will be required to take several standardized tests and given the option to take many more in order to showcase their academic achievement to colleges and universities.
 The following provides information on four of the most common standardized tests that high school students will take in preparation for the college admissions process.

-The SAT is a three hours and forty-five minutes standardized college admissions test.
-The SAT has a maximum score of 2400 points with an average of 1500 points.
+The SAT is a three hour (three hours and fifty minutes with the essay) standardized college admissions test.
+The SAT has a maximum score of 1600 points with an average of ~1080 points.

 Taking the SAT is the first step in finding the right college.
 Your SAT score is only one of many factors that colleges consider when making an admission decision.
 High school grades are also very important.
 In fact, the combination of high school grades and SAT scores is the best predictor of your academic success in college.
 The admissions process also recognizes other factors, like extracurricular activities and personal recommendations.